hackademic-io/medcal/README.md

 # Auth0 Installation Guide

-Follow these steps to set up Auth0 authentication in your Express.js application.
+Follow these steps to set up Auth0 authentication in your Next.js application.

-## 1. Set Up Frontend Part of Auth0
+## 1. Create an Auth0 Account

-Visit [Medcal-frontend](https://github.com/hackademic-io/medcal-frontend) and follow the instructions in the README file.
+Visit [Auth0](https://auth0.com/) and sign up for an account if you haven't already.

 ## 2. Create a New Application

-- Navigate to Applications => APIs.
+- Navigate to Applications => Applications.
-- Click 'Create API'.
+- Click 'Create Application'.
-- Enter the name of the API; the identifier should be 'http://localhost:3001', and the algorithm should be RS256.
+- Choose 'Regular Web Applications' and select 'Next.js'.

 ## 3. Install Dependencies

-Ensure you have all necessary dependencies installed by running:
+Make sure to install all necessary dependencies by running:

 ```bash
 npm i